AmjadSaidam/Coinbase-DL-Portfolio-Buyer/README.md

 # Coinbase-Advanced Deep-Learning Trading Bot: A Deployable (End-to-end) Trading Strategy

 ![Coinbase Advanced - Trading Strategy Logs](/images/Coinbase_web_orders.png)

 Looking to fully automate you’re cryptocurrency trading using state of the art machine-learning based methods.
 Well, this repository might be what you’re looking for.
 This repository provides all the requirements needed to fully automate a portfolio-based trading strategy that buys and sells cryptocurrency on the Coinbase exchange.
 The trading algorithm we use is inspired by the deep-learning based models in my MSc thesis [1] "Distribution-Driven Portfolio Optimisation using Deep-Learning".
-Importantly, we also include a multi-timeframe multi-hyperparameter model optimisation and a trading strategy fee-based backtest in the `backtest.ipynb` to give an idea of model performance and uncover optimal model settings, we can use to extract more access return in Live markets.
+Importantly, we also include a multi-timeframe multi-hyperparameter model optimisation and a trading strategy fee-based backtest in the `backtest.ipynb` to give an idea of model performance and uncover optimal model settings, we can use to extract more excess return in Live markets.

 The rest of this README file will outline how to push this repository's contents to live markets and use the Telegram bot functionality for data extraction and direct strategy control.
 We will provide the steps for both local and remote deployment, using VS-code and Docker Desktop and VS Code, AWS, and Docker engine respectively.
 The latter is incase you want this strategy to run 24/7, 365.